gm/cops-netlify/src/pages/20200413_0-segment-integration/index.md

 date: "2020-04-14"
 ---

-When proeprly integrated into your customer support knowledge base, Segment can provide some incredible insight into your customers' self service experience.
-Here's a quick instegration overview with Zendesk Guide.
+When properly integrated into your customer support knowledge base, [Segment](https://www.segment.com/) can provide some incredible insight into your customers' self service experience.
+Let's integrate Segment with Zendesk Guide—it only takes a few minutes.

 <!-- end -->